-ATLANTA (WTOC) - Attorneys for Troy Davis are asking for clemency from the Georgia Board of Pardons and Paroles.
+ATLANTA (WTOC) - Attorneys for Troy Davis will ask for clemency from the Georgia Board of Pardons and Paroles.

 If clemency is granted, Davis would spend the rest of his life in prison.
 If he is denied clemency, Davis would be executed by lethal injection on Wednesday night, unless Georgia Gov. Nathan Deal grants him a pardon.

-Seven of the nine witnesses who testified against Davis have since recanted.
+Seven of the nine witnesses have since recanted.